galaxyproject/training-material/topics/climate/tutorials/pangeo/tutorial.md

 > ### {% icon details %} More information about CAMS PM2.5 forecast datasetss
 >
 > Our CAMS PM2.5 forecast dataset is in [netCDF](https://en.wikipedia.org/wiki/NetCDF) format.
 You could find the same dataset in different formats such as [GRIdded Binary or General Regularly-distributed Information in Binary form (GRIB)](https://en.wikipedia.org/wiki/GRIB) or [geoTIFF](https://en.wikipedia.org/wiki/GeoTIFF).
 The same Xarray Tools can be used with these other data formats.
+More information about this particular data set can be found on the [CAMS European air quality forecast webpage](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-europe-air-quality-forecasts?tab=overview).
 {: .details}